SkylinesModding/Docs/docs/source/index.rst

 Welcome to the Cities:Skylines modding documentation!
 This is an unofficial wiki created by fans for the fans.

 .. warning::
     The documentation here is still under construction.
 As such, not everything is complete or accurate.
-Learn how to contribute at `SkylinesModding <http://www.skylinesmodding.com/>`__.
+Learn how to contribute :doc:`here </contributing>`.

 Documentation
 =============